kordianw/HW-Info/README.md

 - CPU Architecture (eg: Haswell, Skylake, Ice Lake, etc)
 - 32bit or 64bit system?
 - Local Disk sizes (in human friendly format)
+- SSD (incl.
+NVMe) or HDD (spinning disk)?
 - FS type (eg: ext4, ntfs, btrfs)
 - When was the OS built? (based on dates of some key root files)

+## Public Cloud Support
+Works well with Amazon AWS (EC2), Google Cloud (GCP) and Azure VMs:
+- works out region/availability zone
+- works out machine type such as: t3.medium, m5.large or e2-standard-4
+- where applicable, provides extra disk information, such as "persistent-ssd"
+NB: uses metadata service: http://169.254.169.254/ which each hyperscaler provides

+## Container Support
+Tries to work out if we're running under a Container, supports:
+- Kubernetes (K8s)
+- Docker
+- AWS ECS
+- Google gVisor (eg: Cloud Run)
+- ... and some others

+Also tries to work out any CPU or memory limits by looking at the QoS, which is usually:
+- reserved/dedicated
+- burstable
+- besteffort

 ## How to run directly
 You can run this directly from GitHub: